GCN-MIF: Graph Convolutional Network with Multi-Information Fusion for Low-dose CT Denoising: Double-blind Scoring Experiment

 \subsection{The details of double-blind reader study}

-The low-dose CT images of each selected patient are denoised by three deep learn ing-based models (MAP-NN, RedCNN, and our proposed RIDnet).
+The low-dose CT images of each selected patient are denoised by three deep learning-based models (MAP-NN, RED-CNN, and our proposed GCN-MIF).
+Note that each denoising result generated by MAP-NN model has 5 sub-figures beforehand, which corresponds to 5 (1 to 5) depth parameters, in order to simplify operations.
+By this way, radiologists do not need extra waiting time for model inference.
+By communicating with them, radiologists prefer the denoising results with 3 stacked modules, as the corresponding images can typically balance the noise suppression and structure preserving well.

 For each patient, 5 sub-folders can be obtained, i.e., 3 sub-folders with different denoising results, LDCT sub-folder, and NDCT sub-folder.
 The sub-folders of denoising results are named randomly (such as measure1, measure2, and measure3).
 Finally, the total 134 folders are obtained for double-blind study.
 Three experienced radiologists (J. Shen, radiologist $\#1$ with 23 years experience, D. Wu, radiologist $\#2$ with 10 years experience, X. Pan, radiologist $\#3$ with 14 years experience) participate in this experiment.
 For the standard of evaluation, we adopt the scheme of 4-point scale as in the previous study \cite{kim2007antibiofouling} in terms of image noise, structural fidelity and overall score.
 Specifically, 1 score denotes the quality of the CT image as unacceptable for clinical diagnosis.
 2 score denotes the CT image can provide limited diagnostic information only.
 3 score denotes that the CT image is acceptable and can provide the average diagnostic information.
 4 score denotes the CT image has a good quality in terms of the accurate diagnosis and interpretation.
 Unlike any other systemic double-blind study in \cite{kim2007antibiofouling}, we add the overall score as a part of the evaluations.
 As some results may have very good denoising performance in terms of the ROIs but be sub-optimal in terms of the non-ROIs, the radiologists thus can reflect the real image quality using the term of overall score.